ParallelDots/WordEmbeddingAutoencoder/README.md

 $ python setup.py install

-# Installtion from pip (currently not supported !! )
+# Installation from pip (currently not supported !! )

 Tyrion can also be install from pip.
 Run following command from console